Skip to content

 Tlm Power

 The Telemetry Power setting is used to adjust the telemetry transmit power of the receiver.
-You can only adjust this on receivers with Power Amplifiers.
+This option is only available on receivers with a Power Amplifier.

 Init Rate